YuehWu1994/CS273A/README.md

 ## How to Run

-Simply execute the shell script file locate in src/run_stuff.sh
+Simply execute the shell script file locate in src/run_stuff.sh.
+If you have GPU, please execute src/gpu_run_stuff.sh

 If necessary, please modify the relative data path